The steps below apply to most reading reports, but some reports have unique options (such as the Book Labels Report or Certificates).

 - On the Reports page, the Accelerated Reader/Reading Practice tab is selected.
 Find the report and select it.
 (If you have added the report to the Pinned Reports, you'll also find it under that section at the top of the page.)
 Note: Some tiles are dashboards; these steps only describe how to generate the reports.

 - Many of the reports let you choose the type of assignment that you want to see information for.
-(Note that for many reports, only one type of assignment can be selected.)
-Select Choose Assignment Type.
+If the report has a drop-down list, use it to choose the type of quizzes to include.
+You may be able to choose a single quiz type or multiple quiz types.

 If you want to report on article quizzes or skills practice assignments instead, select Accelerated Reader 360 Instructional Practice in the first column and choose an assignment type in the second column.
 (Some reports allow you to select multiple assignment types.)
 Then, select Apply.